How to Choose the Perfect Icons for Your Website

 Icons Should be Appealing and Readable

-Icons should be visually appealing.
-They should be beautifully designed; thereby, be remembered by ordinary people.
-When designing or looking for icons for your website, remember that the people’s memory retains for two things: either they are beautiful enough to be remembered, or horrible enough not to be forgotten.
+Icons should be visually appealing, beautifully designed.
+Thereby, be remembered by ordinary people.
+When designing or looking for icon for your website, remember that the people’s memory retains for two things: either they are beautiful enough to be remembered, or horrible enough not to be forgotten.

 They Should be Universal